quicwg/multipath/draft-ietf-quic-multipath.md

 additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames as described in
 {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated that address.

 After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
-A server can also decide not to perform path validation if it wants to deny the new path, or not perform it immediately if, e.g., no connection ID is yet available.
-If an endpoint decides to deny the establishment of a new path, this should be considered as a path closure and therefore requires sending a PATH_ABANDON frame on another path for the associated Path ID used by the client as specified in {{path-close}}.
+An endpoint that receives a PATH_CHALLENGE and does not want to establish this path should immediately close the path by sending a PATH_ABANDON on another path, as specified in section {{path-close}}.

 MP_ACK frames (defined in {{mp-ack-frame}}) can be returned on any path.
 If the MP_ACK is preferred to be sent on the same path as the acknowledged